Wondering how to get verified on Instagram? You’re not alone.

 Instagram verifies the accounts that are most likely to attract copy-cats.

-While crying wolf about identity theft might seem a little shady, it’s helpful to show the platform that you could be impersonated.
-Already, 80% of Instagram users follow a company or brand on the app.
+As it stands, 80% of Instagram users actively follow a company or brand on the app.
 Convincing IG that a blue checkmark would help those users to avoid following the wrong person helps you to both get, and stay ahead, of the competition and would-be imitators.

 Look at it this way, Instagram fans want to know they’re following the genuine Taylor Swift.
 The verified mark gives them that peace of mind.